Wednesday, May 24, 2023

 "Lift the heads of all the congregation of the sons of Israel, by their families, by their fathers' houses, according to the number of names, every male, by their skulls (literal translation, Num.
 1:2 emphasis added).
 Notice that, the counting is referred to as “lifting of the heads”.
 "Nahmanides emphasizes that the census was personal and individual… impressing on us the value and sterling worth of each and every soul which is a unique specimen of divine creativity and a world of its own".
 In the same vein, Isaac Arama says: "They were not just like animals or material objects, but each one had an importance of his own like a king or a priest.
 Indeed Elohim had shown special love towards them and this is the significance of mentioning each one of them by name and status; for they were all equal and individual in status".[1]
 Yeshua’s death, for each and every man (ref.
 Heb.
 2:9) on the Hill of "Golgota", which is Aramaic for "skull", lends even greater credence to the above statements.

 In Hebrew Insights into Parashat Shmot (Ex.
 1-6:1) we noted that as soon as the Egyptians embarked on their program of subjugating the Hebrews, they began treating them as a nameless mass (ref.
 Ex.
 1:10-12), while also condemning to death the baby boys (Ex.
 1:16).
 This is in striking contrast to what we encounter in Bamidbar chapter 1.
 In Verse 18 we read, “State their genealogies”, or “declare their pedigree”, or “register their ancestry” (depending on the translation), which is designated in Hebrew by one word - “hit’yaldu” - the root being y.l.d (yod, lamed, dalet) for “child” or “to give birth”, or “midwife” (this also brings to mind the two midwives who saved the lives of the baby boys).
 This verb is found nowhere else in Scripture, and literally means to “become a child”.
 Thus, restoring the nameless individuals and clans to their respective origins, with the various groupings and families being recognized, acknowledged, and brought to the fore, is part of the redemption process.
-This aspect of redemption will one day be experienced again when all the names of the families, clans, and tribes of Yisrael will be revealed, so as to make up the full Commonwealth of the Household of Yisrael.
+This aspect of redemption will one day be experienced again, when all the names of the families, clans, and tribes of Yisrael will be revealed, to make up the full Commonwealth of the Household of Yisrael.

 When the roll call was completed and the Levites' duties in the Mishkan were dispensed, "YHVH spoke to Moses and Aaron, saying: 'Everyone of the children of Israel shall camp by his own standard, beside the emblems of his father's house; they shall camp some distance from the tabernacle of meeting'" (2:1, 2).
 The organizational process, of turning the former slaves into a nation, is continuing.
 The Israelites were to array themselves according to their tribes in specified directions around the Mishkan.
 The “standard" mentioned here (and in 1:52) is "degel", of the root d.g.l (dalet, gimmel, lamed).
 In Shir HaShirim (Song of Songs) 5:10 we read: "My Beloved is bright and ruddy, standing out among ten thousand".
 “Standing out" is "dagul", and shares its root with “degel”.
 "Dagul" may also be interpreted as "chosen" and "selected".
 Again, in the same book, the betrothed says about her beloved, "And His banner ("diglo") over me is love" (2:4).
 The various banners, or standards (according to the respective tribes) with their emblems, were indicative of YHVH's favor and love toward His "select" people, and over each member of this chosen race.

 The "emblems", mentioned above in 2:2, are "otot" (plural, and "ot" singular).
 "Ot" (take note of its spelling, alef, vav, tav) is a widely used term, denoting "sign, token, pledge, assurance, miracle, omen" and more.
-Although we do not know what the banners looked like, it appears that each of them had the "ot", or sign, of a particular "father's house", which rendered each tribe much like a family related to a single progenitor.
+Although we do not know what the banners looked like, it appears that each of them had the "ot", or sign, of a particular "father's house", thus rendering each tribe much like a family related to a single progenitor.

 Concerning the grouping around the Mishkan, which was in the midst of the camp, Nahmanides says in relation to this edifice: “It was a kind of Mount Sinai on which the Torah was given, accompanying them on all their journeying”.
 Benno Jacob follows up this idea: “The Lord transferred His presence from Sinai to the Tabernacle, from the sanctuary of the Lord which His hands had established to the sanctuary which Israel had made'"2 This may account for the strict orders of the camp's formation.